Ladies of the House

 Ladies of the House is a television movie made-for-TV movie that aired on Hallmark Channel in October 2008.
 It stars Florence Henderson, Donna Mills, and Pam Grier.

 Plot

-A house owned by a church to be sold to fund the day care center's need of major remodeling.
-The pastor enlists three women to take on the project: Birdie, Rose, and Elizabeth.
+A house owned by a church, to be sold to fund the day care center, is in need of major remodeling.
+The pastor enlists three women to take on the project: Birdie (Pam Grier), Rose (Florence Henderson), and Elizabeth (Donna Mills).
 Initially they want to hire someone to do it all, but as their budget is limited, they realize they must to do it themselves.
-As they remodel the decrepit house, Elizabeth (Donna Mills) discovers her marriage is over, Birdie (Pam Grier) deals with her husband's retirement, and Rose (Florence Henderson) copes with the news that her husband (Lance Henriksen), has been diagnosed with cancer.
+As they remodel the decrepit house, Elizabeth discovers her marriage is over, Birdie deals with her husband's retirement, and Rose copes with the news that her husband (Lance Henriksen), has been diagnosed with cancer.
 They also make unlikely friendships with men at the local hardware store, and their intimidating neighbor, Junior.